eranif/codelite/docs/docs/plugins/sftp.md

     - Check the option `connect to an existing account`
     - Select the account from the drop down list

-If all goes well, you should be able to browse files on the remote machine
+You should now be able to browse files on the remote machine